Skip to main content

 17) Deployment Success Rate

 The metric in focus here is the “Deployment Success Rate,” a crucial parameter often overlooked as engineering managers and CTOs strive to accelerate deployment speed and frequency.
 In this pursuit, some may unintentionally forsake established best practices, leading to eventual repercussions from deployment failures and software defects.
+This is where partnering with a reliable DevOps services company can provide valuable expertise to maintain a balance between speed and quality.

 However, the initial step in this process involves formulating precise criteria for defining what constitutes success.
 For instance, the successful execution of a rollback procedure might be considered a success, even if it means the primary deployment was not completed as intended.
 Conversely, a deployment could be categorized as unsuccessful if a variable, such as the presence of a rollback procedure, impedes the progression of the deployment process.
 Establishing these criteria is pivotal for an accurate evaluation of deployment success.